Spirochetes

 • Tanned sheep RBCs are sensitized with an extract of T. pallidum

-• When these sensitized erythrocytes are mixed with patient’s serum containing anti¬bodies, the erythrocytes clump together
+• When these sensitized erythrocytes are mixed with the patient’s serum containing anti¬bodies, the erythrocytes clump together

 • Enzyme immunoassay